• Skip to primary navigation

 15. KidZania

-This is an awesome Tokyo kid-friendly destination and particularly recommended for kids in ages 4-12 years old.
+This is an awesome Tokyo kid-friendly destination and particularly recommended for kids ages 4-12 years old.
 Kids can play-act their favorite careers with uniforms and lots of real-world accessories.

 From engineers to firemen, dentists to cooks, there are around 40 different careers in total!
 Everything is a bit smaller than in real life (about 2/3 of the actual size).